Breathe in, breathe out.

-It speaks to the stigma that is still attached to anxiety that one doesn’t ‘have anxiety’ unless they fit the image of a nervous wreck, uninterested in doing well for oneself.
+It speaks to the stigma that is still attached to anxiety that you don’t “have anxiety” unless you fit the image of a nervous wreck, uninterested in doing well for oneself.
 It can be easy then, especially in the busyness of everyday life, to dismiss anxiety as attention seeking behaviour in children.
-That they get up, go to school, chat with friends and live a relatively ordered life does not preclude them from experiencing anxiety that is distressing.
+They can easily go through the routine of getting up, going to school and chatting with friends.
+But, while life might look relatively ordered, this doesn’t preclude them from experiencing anxiety that is distressing.

-We often forget that anxiety serves a useful function for us- signalling when we might be in danger and alerting us to the need to protect ourselves.
-Put this way anyone, whether adults or children, can experience anxiety and it is far more accurate to define it as whenever we feel fearful yet are not sure we have the ability to cope.
+We often forget that anxiety serves a useful function for us, by signalling when we might be in danger and need protecting.
+Put this way, anyone, adult or child, can experience anxiety.
+It’s far more accurate to define it as whenever we feel fearful, and are not sure we have the ability to cope.

-This misconception leads to expectations placed on ourselves to just ‘be positive’ and be (or at least appear to be) worry-free, creating a set of beliefs in our mind such as ‘There is a right way to feel in every situation’ and ‘Uncomfortable feelings are bad and destructive’.
-These misguided beliefs reinforce the idea that we must be inadequate if we cannot fix ourselves or if we feel anything less than ‘happy’ at any point.
-Children hear these messages and very quickly internalise them as expectations that they should simply know how to fix their worries or otherwise dismiss anxiety unless it is ‘serious’ enough.
-Byy then however, it will have already caused much distress in their lives.
+This misconception leads to expectations placed on ourselves to just “be positive” and be (or at least appear to be) worry-free.
+We create a set of beliefs in our mind such as “There is a right way to feel in every situation” or “Uncomfortable feelings are bad and destructive”.
+These misguided beliefs reinforce the idea that if we cannot fix ourselves, or if we feel anything less than happy at any point, we must be inadequate.
+Children hear these messages and very quickly internalise them as expectations.
+They think they should simply know how to fix their worries or otherwise dismiss anxiety unless it is serious.
+By then, it will have already caused much distress in their lives.

-We overlook the fact that learning to cope with anxiety is a skill that is developed over time instead of an innate talent that one is born with.
+Learning to cope with anxiety is a skill that is developed over time, not an innate talent we’re born with.
 Very few of us were ever explicitly taught how to deal with overwhelming feelings of worry and how to cope when it strikes.
-We need to do a better job of teaching children how to deal with anxious feelings and reassure them that not only is there no shame in not knowing, it is in fact, something that they are capable of learning.
+As parents, our job is to teach children how to deal with their anxious feelings.
+By doing this, we reassure them that there no shame in not knowing and also that it is something they are capable of learning.

-Consider these 3 things you can do with your child to help develop their skills in coping with anxiety:
+The next time you find yourself in a situation where you feel your child needs help, consider these three things you can do to help develop their skills in coping with anxiety: